Skip to main content

 Reporting to the supervisory authority

-How do I report accessibility issues?
+How do I report accessibility shortcomings?

 Last updated: 18 June, 2025